-In the beginning, they only introduced a few varieties of potato which had a very poor genetic diversity.
-And this made the plantations of potatoes weak in the face of diseases.
+In the beginning, they only introduced a few varieties of it which had a very poor genetic diversity.
+And this made the plantations weak in the face of diseases.

 Who is the primary producer in the world?

-Until now (2018), the largest potato producers in the world are, in this order: China, India, Russia, Ukraine and the United States.
+Until now (2018), the largest producers of this vegetable in the world are, in this order: China, India, Russia, Ukraine and the United States.

 You can make potatoes in different ways, but in any case, the imperative is that you must cook them!
 So, you may steam, boil, fry, roast or bake it and prepare a vast number of dishes.

-There are many ways to prepare potatoes, like with their skin on, peeled, with or without condiments.
+There are many ways to prepare it, like with their skin on, peeled, with or without condiments.

-As a peculiarity, it is possible to cook potatoes in the microwave oven quickly.
+As a peculiarity, it is possible to cook it in the microwave oven quickly.
 Many people do this.
-In case you prefer this method, you should have in mind that a potato contents moisture.
+In case you prefer this method, you should have in mind that a vegetable contents moisture.
 And the microwaving process may change the texture dramatically.
-Because of this, it is recommendable to wrap the potato in absorbing paper (while cooking), or else to perforate the potato in several places (before microwaving) so that, some of the moisture can evaporate.
+Because of this, it is recommendable to wrap the vegetable in absorbing paper (while cooking), or else to perforate it in several places (before microwaving) so that, some of the moisture can evaporate.